Frequently Asked Questions

 - HonorShame.com will become the repository for resources that are produced for/at the Honor-Shame Conference—making them available to the global church.

 Is there a sponsoring organization of the Honor-Shame Conference?
 Yes, Mission ONE is the lead sponsoring organization of the Honor-Shame Conference.
-Located in Scottsdale, Arizona, Mission ONE trains and mobilizes the Church, focusing on cross-cultural partnerships to engage the unreached and serve the poor and oppressed.
+Located in Scottsdale, Arizona, Mission ONE is a partnership and training ministry advancing the gospel through the global church.
 As the sponsoring organization, Mission ONE is responsible for the finances, logistics, and legal obligations required by Wheaton Conference Services.
 Werner Mischke, Executive VP of Mission ONE, is a member of the Resource Team of the Honor-Shame Conference; he serves as conference coordinator.

 - 181 days or greater prior to start of event: 75% of the delegate fee.